lollcat/DistillationTrain-Gym/README.md

     - Actually quite difficult to do
   - [ ] Run with varying starting streams
     - New Luyben ChemSep hydrocarbon problem looks good
+    - Even one of the ChemSep examples with 3 streams could be good as simple example
   - [ ] Change action variables (i.e. not reflux ratio etc)
     - but other variables aren't ratios so seem like they don't necessarily "make sense" as action variables (e.g. condensor duty would be weird for the agent to choose)
     - selecting component splits would be cool but seems like just gives solve errors with ThomsonKing example